PGR-IS/Rock-Paper-Scissors-ISOGAME/readme.md

 2 - Auto Play.

-We aim next to improve Ai so that it can learn from playing with a competent.
+We aim next to improve the Ai so that it can learn from playing with a competent.